All Episodes

 Conservatism bends and shapes.

-Uh I don't know why you you can back a candidate without pretending they're true conservatives, but trying to say your guy's a true conservative is what offends me and what bothers me because we start watering down and redefining conservatism, then it doesn't matter who the Democrats nominate.
+I don't know why you can back a candidate without pretending they're true conservatives, but trying to say your guy's a true conservative is what offends me and what bothers me because we start watering down and redefining conservatism, then it doesn't matter who the Democrats nominate.

-Well, a lot of us did, attempted to define him as a conservative when he wasn't a conservative.
+A lot of us did, attempted to define him as a conservative when he wasn't a conservative.

 He was conservative on some issues, but he was not a conservative.

-Uh it's it's uh we we you can back these people without saying they are conservatives or redefining conservatism.
+We even back these people without saying they are conservatives or redefining conservatism.

-Left never never redefines liberalism.
+Left never redefines liberalism.

-Uh they they talk about their leaders as unique?
+Do they talk about their leaders as unique?

 Do they talk about FDR as a once-in-a-lifetime liberal?